Explosion at Fort Worth hotel injures 21

 Twenty-one people were injured as a result of the explosion, the Public Information Officer for the Fort Worth Police Department, J. Pollozani said Monday night.

 One patient is reported as critically injured and four are seriously injured.
-All of the patients have minor injuries.
+All the other patients reported minor injuries.

 According to FWFD, 19 patients were treated on the scene, one took themselves to a hospital and there are not any deceased officials are aware of at this time.